 estimates (GPI,OPI,SSM/I scattering, SSM/I emission and MSU) and gauge data.
 The enhanced

 file also includes blended NCEP/NCAR Reanalysis Precipitation values.
 The

-other just includes the satellite estimates.
+other just includes the satellite estimates and gauge data.

 Pentad data is also available.

 - This data set consists of monthly averaged precipitation rate values (mm/day).
 The data range is approximately 0 to 70mm/day.
 The pentad dataset consists of 73 pentads per year with the 12th pentad covering Feb 25-Mar 1 whether or not there is a leap year.
 The pentad starts on the date stored in the netCDF file.

 - Reading in GrADS: If you read the data in GrADS, it will assume the values are 5 days apart the entire time period including leap years.
 This isn't correct so you may get the wrong dates.
 To handle this in GrADS, you can use a ddf file rather than using sdfopen and set the calendar options to 365_day_calendar.
 Or, you can just use the "t" cvalues as each full year has 73 values starting Jan 1.